Hrudayangam/web_scrapping/README.md

 # web_scrapping
 Codes for scrapping different things and sites
 Index:
-1) Seleniumbs - using selenium and chromedriver to open a url
+1) Seleniumbs - using selenium and chromedriver to view and load a URL via python